Estrom636/6914_Charging_Chaos_ITD/README.md

 # 6914 Charging Chaos Into The Deep Season Code
 All code is java files.
-Only the java files are in here this is not everything need for a FTC robot
+Only the java files are in here this is not everything need for a FTC robot.
+Only final versions will be commented.

 ## Code List